 Living with osteoarthritis of the hip can be difficult but with proper precaution and care, the symptoms of the disease can be minimized.

-The most advanced pain management center, Brooklyn osteoarthritis hip pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach.
-We are using the most effective hip pain management options utilizing the latest technologies available in USA.
+The most advanced pain management center, Brooklyn osteoarthritis hip pain management doctors and specialists at Pain Physicians NY offer a unique, individualized approach.
+We are using the most effective hip pain management options utilizing the latest technologies available in the USA.
 The pace at which technology is growing can make last year’s methods obsolete.
 Our team is always at the top of their game and at the head of the pack.

 We always consider a non-invasive treatment options first before we turn to more invasive procedures like minimally invasive surgery.